Candra0x6/Roca/contracts/docs/LOTTERY_IMPLEMENTATION.md

 ## Overview

-The LotteryManager contract implements a decentralized lottery system for the Arisan+ platform, providing weekly bonus draws for pool participants with pseudo-randomness for MVP deployment.
+The LotteryManager contract implements a decentralized lottery system for the Roca platform, providing weekly bonus draws for pool participants with pseudo-randomness for MVP deployment.

 ## Key Features